remicres/sr4rs/doc/HOW_TO.md

 This gave me some cool results, but you might find some settings better suited to your images.
 The important thing is, after the training is complete, the SavedModel will be generated in `/path/to/savedmodel`.
 Take care not to use an existing folder for `--savedmodel`, else TensorFlow will cancel the save.
 You must provide a non-existing folder for this one.
 Note that you can provide multiple HR and LR patches: just be sure that there is the same number of patches images, in the same order.
-Une the `--streaming` option if this takes too much RAM.
+Use the `--streaming` option if this takes too much RAM.

 ### Step 3: generate your fake HR images